Vyral/greg-harrelson-recruiting/_posts/2019-05-02-you-shouldnt-care-if-the-market-shiftsheres-why.md

 {% include youtube.html %}

-<center>If you set your business up correctly, you needn’t be worried about a market shift.
-Here are three tips to help you do just that.</center>
+<center><em>If you set your business up correctly, you needn&rsquo;t be worried about a market shift.
+Here are three tips to help you do just that.</em></center>

+&nbsp;

 As a professional agent, should you care if our market shifts?